Skip to content

 Is There Gluten in Beauty Products?

 Yes, but not all.
 It’s going to vary by brand.
-Labeling laws for non-food products isn’t the same, so you’re going to have a harder time figuring things out.
+Labeling laws for non-food products (makeup & cosmetics, soaps, etc.) isn’t the same, so you’re going to have a harder time figuring things out.

 Are There Code Words For Hidden Gluten?

 In a sense, yes.
 There are a long list of words that alert someone who is gluten free or allergic to wheat about the possible presence of gluten.
-This includes words such as barley or spices.
+This includes names such as barley, triticale, starch, or spices.
 When you understand how products are made and when gluten is used, then you know what the code words are.

 The Celiac Disease Foundation has a page that has more information, in addition to what you’ve already read in this article.

-How to Tell If Food Has Gluten In It?
+How Can I Tell If Food Has Gluten In It?

 As I shared earlier, the first way to know is to read the label.
-This will let you know if there’s gluten in the final product.
+Labels will let you know if there’s gluten in the final product.
 From there, you’re going to need to contact a company to find out about the equipment, processing, and more.
+Not everyone will do this, but about 30% of you reading will.

 Once you’ve mastered the basics, then start looking for gluten free products or substitutions.
 It’s also important to note that a lot of gluten free products read like a science experiment, and aren’t always a good choice, especially for those with multiple health conditions.